sigilbyte/openrouter-discord-chatbot/README.md

 - uses chat history (last 50 messages in current channel by default) for context
 - automatic message chunking for long responses

-**DEVELOPMENT PHASE** - feel free to create PRs and issues.
-I will be adding more features and fixing bugs.
+**WORK IN PROGRESS PHASE** - feel free to create PRs and issues.
+I will be adding more features and fixing bugs myself. in case this getting more traction, support would be highly appreciated 🤗

-## prerequisites
+## what you need

 - [bun](https://bun.sh) runtime
 - Discord bot token
 - OpenRouter API Key

-## installation
+## how to install

 1. clone the repository:
 ```bash